osho4753/scraper/Readme.md

 ## Special cases and modal windows

 Some websites display T&Cs in modal windows or as dynamically loaded blocks.
-In these cases, an experimental method is implemented:
+In these cases, an experimental method is implemented in scraper_additional.py for an example:

 # Example: